 3. Oontz Angle 3 (Best Portable Speakers For College Dorm)

-The Angle 3 Bluetooth speaker has a special triangular shape that allows it to project sound on all sides, producing a more consistent audio experience.
-It also sports internal drivers that facilitate powerful sound quality.
-Whether relaxing in your room or taking the speaker with you on the go, this little wireless unit connects to your devices within a range of creating a few unnecessary distractions so your music can stay front and center at all times.
+The Angle 3 Bluetooth speaker’s unique triangular shape allows it to project sound on all sides, producing a more consistent audio experience.
+It also sports internal drivers that facilitate robust sound quality.
+Whether relaxing in your room or taking the speaker with you on the go, this little wireless unit connects to your devices within a range of creating a few unnecessary distractions so your music can stay front and centre at all times.

-This water-resistant speaker also boasts a battery that can last up to 14 hours without drying out completely, adding another versatile feature for your enjoyment.
+This water-resistant speaker also boasts a battery that can last up to 14 hours without drying out entirely, adding another versatile feature for your enjoyment.

-We have no major complaints regarding the performance, but there are a few small glitches we would like to mention.
+We have no significant complaints regarding the performance, but there are a few minor glitches we would like to mention.

 We didn’t have any complaints about the quality of this speaker.
 It can withstand a few splashes of water and can be used as a shower speaker, but we still prefer something fully waterproof when it comes to shower speakers.

 We are excited about the music performance we obtain from this speaker, and with its impressive battery life, we’re confident you will be too.
 The best feature of this speaker is its auto-off timer; it shuts off after 15 minutes of inactivity so that considerably reduces wasted battery life.

 Another excellent feature is that when the speaker’s battery level reaches low (approximately 15%), the volume is automatically limited to half of its standard output to preserve its remaining power.

 4. Edifier Powered Bookshelf Speakers (Best Portable Speakers For College Dorm)